 04. Ready to plan for later?

-When you are ready after pregnancy, explore medical grade systems with cooling and precise wavelength control.
+Once you are ready after pregnancy, explore medical grade systems with cooling and precise wavelength control.
 Compare our laser hair removal machines or view specific models such as Nu TriLaze Plus, Nu eRays Plus and Nu TriLaze Lite.
 You can also book a demo or request details and finance.

 Dr Majid Zarandouz